 As one of the culturally richest and most diverse cities worldwide, NYC is packed full of spectacular attractions.
 It can be quite challenging to choose among so many fantastic things to do in New York, especially if you’ve never been there.
 You’re probably excited about moving to New York, but you might also feel somewhat overwhelmed with such a wide range of options before you.

-To help you make some kind of a plan for your first tour, we have gathered some of the gazillions of things to do and must-visit attractions to check out here.
+To help you make some kind of a plan for your first tour after moving to this big city, we have gathered some of the gazillions of things to do and must-visit attractions to check out here.
+If you can afford it, don’t rush to find a job before moving to another state, take some time to explore the Big Apple as a tourist.
 Let’s see where to go first after you settle into your new home in the Big Apple.

 Enjoy the View from the Met Roof Garden

 When you feel that you need a break and grab some refreshment before you continue to admire the artwork exhibited in this majestic museum, go to the Met Roof Garden.
 This rooftop bar offers a breathtaking view, as well as excellent food and drinks to get energized.
 On Friday and Saturday nights, this café turns into a Martini Bar, so you can enjoy great cocktails, too, while enjoying the view.